WinDeveloper IMF Tune

 To compound the confusion, there existed two switches for enabling the Junk Folder functionality.
 One enabled the Outlook client side filter move-to-Junk and the other enabled the server side (based on IMF SCL ratings) move-to-Junk operation.

-The two switches have been inherited by subsequent Exchange 2007 and 2010 releases.
+The two switches have been inherited by subsequent Exchange 2007, 2010 and 2013 releases.
 Indeed the situation did not change much, except for one important detail i.e. the introduction of new cmdlets in Exchange 2010 that address the biggest pain point.

 Junk Folder Enablement

 Before moving further let make sure everyone understands what we are talking about.
 Asking you to read 3 articles is a little too much, however you should at least understand the issues discussed in Enabling/Disabling the Junk Email Folder.
-The points made for Exchange 2003, are also true for Exchange 2007 and Exchange 2010.
+The points made for Exchange 2003, are also true for Exchange 2007, 2010 and 2013.

 The most challenging aspect is the fact that the Junk Folder enablement switch is per mailbox.
 This automatically leads to the key question: How do I centrally enable/disable the Junk Folder for all mailboxes?